-\subsection{Implementation of the Circuit Generation}
+\subsection{Implementation of the Circuit~Generation}

-In all experiments in this paper, the code for the HHL circuit generation comes from a Qiskit-based open-sourced package~\cite{anedumla_quantum_linear_solvers}, which only produces the essential parts of the HHL circuit as colored in Figure~\ref{fig:hhl-general}.
+In all experiments in this paper, the~code for the HHL circuit generation comes from a Qiskit-based open-sourced package~\cite{anedumla_quantum_linear_solvers}, which only produces the essential parts of the HHL circuit as colored in Figure~\ref{fig:hhl-general}.
 We made slight modifications to accommodate the changes in Qiskit 0.46.
-The state preparation for $\ket{b}$ uses the algorithm in~\cite{iten2016quantum} that decomposes an arbitrary isometry into the optimized number of single-qubit and CNOT gates, where isometry refers to the inner-product-preserving transformation that maps between two Hilbert spaces, i.e., the state preparation is a special case of isometries.
-For constructing the unitary operator $e^{itA}$ in the QPE stage, the code directly accesses the entry data from the classical memory.
-In other words, the quantum memory structures that we discussed previously are not included in the circuits.
+The~state preparation for $\ket{b}$ uses the algorithm in~\cite{iten2016quantum} that decomposes an arbitrary isometry into the optimized number of single-qubit and CNOT gates, where isometry refers to the inner-product-preserving transformation that maps between two Hilbert spaces; i.e.,~the state preparation is a special case of isometries. {To construct the unitary operator $e^{itA}$ in the QPE stage, the~code directly uses Quantum Shannon Decomposition to synthesize the matrix exponential in the circuit.}